dotnet/corefx/src/System.Net.Http/src/HttpDiagnosticsGuide.md

 This event is sent under the same conditions as "System.Net.Http.Activity.Start" event.

 ### System.Net.Http.Exception
-If request throws an exception, instrumentation sends **"System.Net.Http.Exception"** event with payload containing `Exception` property.
+If request throws an exception, instrumentation sends **"System.Net.Http.Exception"** event with payload containing `Exception` and `Request` properties.
 Exception event is sent if initial instrumentation preconditions are met and does not require current outgoing request to be instrumented.

 If current outgoing request is instrumented, `Activity.Current` represents it's context.